King David, Solomon, Rehoboam, Abijah, Asa and then Jehoshaphat: this is Jehoshaphat’s family tree.

 Solomon had 700 wives and 300 concubines (1 Kings 11:2-3).

 Rehoboam had 18 wives and 60 concubines (2 Chronicles 11:21).

 Abijah/Abijam had 14 wives (2 Chronicles 13:21).

 Jehoram/Joram had more than one wife (exact number unknown) (2 Chronicles 21:17).

 Joash/Jehoash had at least two wives (2 Chronicles 24:3-4).

 We do not know how many wives Jehoshaphat himself had, but we know that he had seven sons.
 Six were murdered by the oldest son Jehoram/Joram after he became king.
 Interestingly, two of the sons had the same name: Azariah.
 It is possible that in one or both cases, the name should be connected with the name before or after it in the list, which would reduce the number of sons by one or two.

 Kings over Judah and Israel shared a few names:

-eBook and paperback to be released Q3 2021 (God willing).
+eBook, paperback and hardcover to be released 14 December 2021 (God willing).